Experian could face the brunt of Biden's credit score overhaul plan - research

-(Reuters) - Experian Plc, the world’s largest credit data firm, faces a potential impact on up to 40% of its revenue if the Biden administration overhauls credit reporting and scoring in the United States, brokerage RBC said on Thursday.
+(Reuters) -Experian, the world’s largest credit data firm, faces a potential impact on up to 40% of its revenue if the Biden administration overhauls credit reporting and scoring in the United States, brokerage RBC said on Thursday.

 A proposal to create a public credit reporting agency to help increase access to traditional loans for low-income groups would put it in competition with the three credit reporting firms - Experian and its U.S. rivals Equifax and TransUnion.